 (Hebrews 10:24, NIV)

 Growth is not about perfection—it is about progress.
-When growing is shared, gratitude increases, relationships strengthen, and faith is reinforced.
+When growth is shared, gratitude increases, relationships strengthen, and faith is reinforced.
 A life that grows with God at the center becomes a testimony of what steady faith and effort can produce over time.